Jacquesvnme/Leaf-Scarring-Project/Individual_Code/Jacques Van Niekerk/README.md

 - Latest is the current code
 - Depreciated is old code that is not being use anymore

-Code is in a file called `File.py`
+Code is in a file called `File.py` <br>
 Will later on create a JupiterNotebook file once I understand how it works

-Please also check the outputs images of the program below As well as the text file called `output.txt` at `./latest/images/results/output.txt`
+Please also check the outputs images of the program below <br>
+As well as the text file called `output.txt` at `./latest/images/results/output.txt`

 ## Images